John Matos - Software Engineer

 In all cases, I create successful outcomes by following a few guiding principles:

-If you’re looking for a seasoned web app engineer who combines technical chops, product thinking, and a genuine interest in “building the right thing”, read on!
+If you’re looking for a seasoned web app engineer who combines a long-term technical outlook, product thinking, and a genuine interest in “building the right thing”, read on!

 Recent Tools